albinahlback/minimal_plps/README.md

 so for all problems with three to four views.
 The most computationally heavy problem in four views (the one in the class
 $(m, p^f, p^d, l^f, l^a) = (4, 1, 0, 3, 6)$) is factorized into subproblems as
-a special case in order to make it computationally feasible.
+a special case in order to make it computationally feasible, and this code can be found in the function `degree_m4_l9`, which corresponds to Example D.1 in the article.

 While it is expected to be able to verify some problems for higher views, the memory consumption and run time grows very fast, in particular for higher line